eduladder/We-teach-you/README.md

 ------------------------------------------How to install-----------------------------------------------------------------
 1)Make a directory copy all the files to that folder 2)Install php myadmin
-3)create a database name ""
+3)create a database name "teacher_review"
 4)Import sql file to the database

 Alright now you are ready to use the hinks